farbenmeer/salary-committee/README.md

 # Salary committee

-This is a lottery system to define people for the salary committee on the basis of the definied criterias.
+This is a lottery system to define people for the salary committee on the basis of the defined criterias.

 ## What's that exactly?